 The stories about you that we read today end up mostly being about a man, and how he raised you from the dead.
 But this letter is for you, Tabitha; I hope it won't be redirected.
-I'm writing about how you managed to gather the women in perilous times.
-I wonder what you would say now about how that all worked out.
-Last week, women around the world gathered on a scale unimagined in your time.
+I'm writing about how you managed to gather together women during perilous times.
+I wonder what you would say about how that all worked out.
+Last week, after all, women around the world gathered on a scale that was unimaginable during your time.
 Children and men, too.

-Ojibway elder Arthur Solomon famously said, "It is time for women to pick up their medicine to help to heal a troubled world."
+Ojibway elder Arthur Solomon famously said that "it is time for women to pick up their medicine to help to heal a troubled world."
 That's what you did.
 You gave widows and other vulnerable women a safe haven in your home 2,000 years ago.
 What medicine did you offer one another, I wonder?
 Was it the medicine used to raise you up?

 Of course, your story has few details.
-You lived in Joppa (now Jaffa), a city on the sea.
+You lived in Joppa (now the port city of Jaffa in Israel).
 You would have had good fish recipes then, seen sailors on the street, and known danger, beauty and exotic wares in your market.
 What’s more, you were "always doing good and caring for the poor."
 It's believed that you, yourself, were widowed but had enough money.
 You were beloved, and you were a seamstress.

 One day, though, you dropped dead, and then you were raised.
-There's a little more in your tale, but for your lovely name: Dorcas or Tabitha, meaning "deer."
-Were you quick and quiet?
+There's little more to your tale.
+We just know that your lovely name Dorcas — or Tabitha — means "deer."
+Were you quick and quiet also?

 Because "women's work" never really changes, it’s not hard to imagine your life.
-We, too, know about sewing circles; women chopping, stirring and baking; and children running underfoot.
+We, too, know about sewing circles women chopping, stirring and baking, as well as children running underfoot.
 It's not hard to imagine you listening to stories of violence or joy over cups of hot tea.

 People around the world are still talking about the joy and enthusiasm of the women's gatherings.
-In our family, alone, there are many stories: the Ottawa march was attended by an 84-year-old cousin — his first time protesting on the streets.
+In our family, alone, there are many stories: Ottawa's Women's March was attended by my 84-year-old cousin — his first time protesting on the streets.
 And our daughter, Sarah, drove all the way from Toronto to Washington to be a part of this story.

 Bolen said at the march: “I’m not speaking of the need for women to run the world; I'm saying that women need to speak up and speak the truth in order to bring balance into the world."

-I thought of you, Tabitha, when she declared, "We have seen the resurgence of women's strength and power."
-Thank you for your part in our women's story.
+I thought of you, Tabitha, when she also declared that "we have seen the resurgence of women's strength and power."
+So thank you for your part in our women's story.